bra1nDump/resume/Resume.md

 - Supported ~20 internal Meta teams through consultations
 - Set direction for new capabilities of the analytics framework

-### Intern Manager for Facebook Siri integration
+### Facebook-Siri integration

-- Defined project, supported intern, reviewed their performance
+- Defined project, managed intern executing on the project
 - Drove call with Apple and pivoted project to use newer Siri APIs
 - Updated build pipeline to support latest iOS 16 AppIntents APIs